-Daikin has recently launched the new DWSC-C centrifugal chiller series, introducing with this range the use of low GWP refrigerant R-1234ze.
-This Series already offered the possibility to benefit from the advantages offered by R-134A and R-513A refrigerant.
+With this release the use of low GWP refrigerant R-1234ze will be extended to the whole centrifugal range, which already offered the possibility to benefit from the advantages offered by R-134A and R-513A refrigerant.
 The combination of the HFO refrigerant R-1234ze with Daikin’s centrifugal technology, will now help offering increased capacities and expanded applications possibilities, allowing specifiers and end users to stay a step ahead of EU legislation.

 The new range has been specifically developed to increase energy efficiency, both at full and partial load, ensuring end users can benefit from reduced operating costs.
 So, while centrifugal compressor chillers can be a significant investment, Daikin’s new translates into real benefits for the bottom line.